 Roman Abramovich had spent big, though Mourinho delivered with a debut season at Stamford Bridge of stunning success, lifting Chelsea’s first league title in 50 years.

-Along the way the club broke a whole host of records, losing just once and only conceding a barely believable 15 goals all season.
+Along the way the club broke a whole host of records, losing just once and conceding a Premier League record low of just 15 goals.

 1. Manchester City – 100 points – 2017/18

-The most dominant league campaign in Premier League history, as City left all in their wake with a stunning season.
+The most dominant league campaign in Premier League history, City’s ‘centurions’ became the first side ever to reach 100 points as the club left all in their wake, finishing a huge 19 points clear of nearest challengers Manchester United.

 The list of records broke includes…